Desegregation: In the News

 Journalists Chronicled the Desegregation of FCPS

-When you research the history of Fairfax County Public Schools (FCPS) during the period of 1870 to 1970, you will invariably encounter racially-charged language that is archaic and often problematic by modern standards.
-In particular, the primary source documents from the period use the terms “Colored” and “Negro” to commonly describe students and schools.
+The history of Fairfax County Public Schools (FCPS) from 1870 to 1970 includes racially-charged language that is archaic and often problematic by modern standards.
+Primary source documents from the period use the terms “Colored” and “Negro” to describe students and schools.
 Where the following records quote directly from the original source material, the terminology used in the document has been retained.

-Because Fairfax County Public Schools has retained very few records pertaining to desegregation, one of the best sources of information is newspaper articles from that era.
+Because Fairfax County Public Schools has retained very few records relating to desegregation, one of the best sources of information is newspaper articles from that time.
 Articles from most of the following newspapers have been transcribed below, but some are in summary form due to copyright restrictions.
-Access to the summarized articles can be obtained through the Virginia Room, Fairfax County Public Library.
+Articles are avilable through the Virginia Room, Fairfax County Public Library.

 Well, of course, I had read very widely from the daily press from the various cities just what had gone on in the other areas and I had many nights of thought of what might occur here, and there were evidences of it vocally, but when the people of the community came to grips with it, it could not have passed more smoothly than it did.